By José Alberto Hermosillo

 Brazil, 2013

-Wildfires’ destruction of the Amazon was another catastrophe besides poverty, happening simultaneously.
+The wildfires’ destruction of the Amazon was another catastrophe, in addition to poverty, that happened simultaneously.

 IN VIAGGIO: THE TRAVELS OF POPE FRANCIS, a Magnolia Pictures release. ©Archivo Vatican Media.
 Photo courtesy of Magnolia Pictures. |